api-evangelist/privacy/README.md

-privacy
+Privacy
 =======

-This is my research area for api privacy
+This is my research area for privacy.